elliotjreed/php-package-boilerplate/guide.md

 ---
-title: PHP Module
+title: PHP Command Line Application
 date: 2017-08-13
 tags:
-  - module
-  - composer
-  - package
+  - command-line
 ---

 PHP is a general-purpose server-side scripting language primarily used in web development.
 Originally created by Rasmus Lerdorf in 1994, it is now by The PHP Development Team.